ying-tang/help-documentation/_keystone/oidc-federation.md

 **Example 2.
 Multiple Groups**

-In the following example we are using
+In the following example we are using multiple groups.

 ```
 [